TMJ and Tinnitus: Should we explore the ligament chain from the cervical spine through the neck to the jaw to the ear?

 - Wilkes stages for TMJ assessment

-- Wilkes stage II is typically characterized by normal or seemingly normal range of jaw motion with intermittent episodes of pain, jaw locking and clicking.
+- Wilkes stage II is typically characterized by a normal or seemingly normal range of jaw motion with intermittent episodes of pain, jaw locking, and clicking.

 - Wilkes stages for TMJ assessment

-Results: Nine patients in the (Prolotherapy) study group had complete absence of pain, compared with only one (splint group) patient in the control group.
-The results showed that patients who received prolotherapy demonstrated improvement in pain, mouth opening, and clicking, but no significant difference in deviation was observed between the groups after 1 year (p = 0.862).
+Results: Nine patients in the (Prolotherapy) study group had a complete absence of pain, compared with only one (splint group) patient in the control group.
+The results showed that patients who received Prolotherapy demonstrated improvement in pain, mouth opening, and clicking, but no significant difference in deviation was observed between the groups after 1 year.